merenlab/merenlab.org/software/anvio/help/main/programs/anvi-script-calculate-pn-ps-ratio/index.md

 strains/species.
 We calculate pN/pS from allele frequency obtained through SCVs and SAAVs (see [publication in preparation](FIXME)) for exact implementation details.

 ### Neat.
 How do I use this program?

-Firstly, you'll need to run <span class="artifact-n">[anvi-gen-variability-profile](/software/anvio/help/main/programs/anvi-gen-variability-profile)</span> twice with the same parameters on the same databases.
-The first time, use the flag `--engine AA` to get a <span class="artifact-n">[variability-profile-txt](/software/anvio/help/main/artifacts/variability-profile-txt)</span> for
-SAAVs (single amino acid variants), which we'll name the `SAAVs.txt` in this example.
-The second time, use the flag `--engine CDN` to get a <span class="artifact-n">[variability-profile-txt](/software/anvio/help/main/artifacts/variability-profile-txt)</span> for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.
+Firstly, you'll need to run <span class="artifact-n">[anvi-gen-variability-profile](/software/anvio/help/main/programs/anvi-gen-variability-profile)</span> using the flag `--engine CDN` to get a <span class="artifact-n">[variability-profile-txt](/software/anvio/help/main/artifacts/variability-profile-txt)</span> for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.

 Then you can run this program like so:

 <div class="codeblock" markdown="1">
-anvi&#45;script&#45;calculate&#45;pn&#45;ps&#45;ratio &#45;a SAAVs.txt \
-                                  &#45;b SCVs.txt \
+anvi&#45;script&#45;calculate&#45;pn&#45;ps&#45;ratio &#45;V SCVs.txt \
                                   &#45;c <span class="artifact&#45;n">[contigs&#45;db](/software/anvio/help/main/artifacts/contigs&#45;db)</span> \
                                   &#45;o output_dir
 </div>

+A pN/pS value is calculated for each (gene, sample) combo.
 This will result in a directory called `output_dir` that contains several tables that describe each of your genes.
 See <span class="artifact-n">[pn-ps-data](/software/anvio/help/main/artifacts/pn-ps-data)</span> for more information.

 ### Other parameters

-By default, this program ignores some of the genes and variable positions in your variability profiles; you can choose to be more sensitive or ignore more positions by changing any of these three variables:
+This program has some default filtering choices that you should pay mind to.
+You can tune these filter options with the following variables:

-- The minimum departure from consensus for a variable position (default: 0.10).
+- The minimum departure from consensus for a variable position (`--min-departure-from-consensus`).
+- The minimum departure from reference for a variable position (`--min-departure-from-reference`).
-- The minimum number of SCVs in a gene (default: 4).
+- The minimum number of SCVs in a grouping (`--minimum-num-variants`).
-- The minimum coverage at a variable position (default: 30)
+- The minimum coverage at a variable position (`--min-coverage`).

 {:.notice}